mr5z/ExLang/README.md

 An `object` has behavior but no dependencies.
 It is self-contained, immutable, and defined by its values rather than its identity.
 Two `Money` objects with the same amount and currency are interchangeable.

 Fields are private by default.
 Public state is exposed via explicit properties.
+Methods are private by default; use `@Exposed` to surface them as part of the public interface.

 ```
 object Money {